cogment/cogment-verse/docs/tutorials/simple_bc.md

 This fourth step is about actually training the policy, aside from some import at the top, the changes are located in the run implementation and should be pretty straightforward for someone familiar with supervised learning with PyTorch.

 One thing to notice is the way we deal with publishing new version of the model.
-This part of the code is only executed every 100 training steps, this is a tradeof between the reactivity of the training and limiting the amount of data exchanged over the network and the time spent serializing and deserializing models.
+This part of the code is only executed every 100 training steps, this is a tradeoff between the reactivity of the training and limiting the amount of data exchanged over the network and the time spent serializing and deserializing models.

 Make sure you are using step 4 version of the adapter by editing the "default" export in `/torch_agents/cogment_verse_torch_agents/simple_bc/__init__.py` and then launch a run as described in the previous step.